-A. Uses and structures which are customarily associated with the permitted uses, such as yards, gardens, garages and parking areas.

-B. No impact home-based business.

-3. Conditional Uses (see §1-2211 for additional standards and criteria).
-Any one of the following uses may be permitted as a conditional use on a lot that meets the area and bulk regulations of §1-2209.

-A. An accessory dwelling unit, (granny flat or mother-in-law suite), provided that no more than 5% of the total number of single-family detached dwellings shall have such accessory dwelling units.
+- A. Uses and structures which are customarily associated with the permitted uses, such as yards, gardens, garages and parking areas. - B. No impact home-based business. - C. Accessory dwelling unit, in accordance with the terms of §1-1429 of this Chapter. - 3.
+Conditional Uses See §1-2211 for additional standards and criteria).
+Any one of the following uses may be permitted as a conditional use on a lot that meets the area and bulk regulations of §1-2209. - A. An accessory dwelling unit, (granny flat or mother-in-law suite), provided that no more than 5% of the total number of single-family detached dwellings shall have such accessory dwelling units. - B. Bed-and-breakfast establishment, in accordance with the terms of §1-1438. - C. Day care center. - D. Live-work units, provided that there is no more than one live unit for every 5,000 square feet of commercial use. - E. Office, with no more than 5,000 square feet per use, and no more than 15,000 square feet per multi-tenant building. - F. Hospital

-B. Bed and breakfast inn as an adaptive reuse of an existing building.

-C. Day care center.

-D. Live-work units, provided that there is no more than one live unit for every 5,000 square feet of commercial use.

-E. Office, with no more than 5,000 square feet per use, and no more than 15,000 square feet per multi-tenant building.

-$(Ord.\ 2003-9-1, 9/4/2003; as added by Ord.\ 2008-3, 7/16/2008, §2; and amended by Ord.
-2010-02, 7/1/2010, §7)$

-§1-2208.
+\$1-2208.
 Density, Housing Mix, Use Composition, and Open Space Requirements for Tracts or Lots of 3 Acres or Greater.

-1. The maximum gross density shall not exceed 4 dwelling units per net acre for single-family detached dwellings, and 6 dwelling units per net acre for attached dwelling units.

-2. At least two housing types shall be provided for each separate application for subdivision/land development in the TND Overlay District, including:
+- 1. The maximum gross density shall not exceed 4 dwelling units per net acre for single-family detached dwellings, and 6 dwelling units per net acre for attached dwelling units. - 2.
+At least two housing types shall be provided for each separate application for subdivision/land development in the TND Overlay District, including: Housing Types Minimum

-Housing Types

-Minimum

-A. Single-Family Detached Units 50% of the tract area

-B. Attached Dwelling Units 20% of the tract area
+Tiodonig Types ivin intern Single-Family Detached Units 50 % of the tract area Attached Dwelling Units 20 % of the tract area

-C. These percentages may vary by plus or minus 5% whenever the Board of Supervisors determines that such variation will produce a more effective common open space network.
+These percentages may vary by plus or minus 5% whenever the Board of Supervisors determines that such variation will produce a more effective common open space network.